HSF/hsf.github.io/_gsocproposals/2023/proposal_MadAnalysis-2dhisto.md

 ## Task ideas

 Multi-dimensional histograms are an essential tool for multivariate analyses.
-Currently MadAnalysis is only equiped with methods allowing for one-dimensional histograms.
+Currently MadAnalysis is only equipped with methods allowing for one-dimensional histograms.
 This project aims at designing a 2D histogram generator in C++, a histogram writer using SQL, and our local human readable output format.
 Finally, a Python-based plot generator will be designed, allowing our user to plot 2D histograms in a fully automated manner.

 ## Expected results & Milestones